The Sun Down Limited

 The Sun Down Limited is a 1924 American short silent comedy film directed by Robert F. McGowan.
 It was the 30th Our Gang short subject to be released.
 The title is a play on the Southern Pacific Railroad's Sunset Limited train service.
 The Sun Down Limited was remade in 1929 during the sound era as Railroadin'.

 Plot

-The gang play around the railyard until Joe and Mickey get them kicked out for taking an engine for a joyride.
-The kids try to play with Toughy and his train but are rebuked, so they build their own railroad instead.
-When the girls leave Toughy for the gang's railroad, a jealous Toughy runs the gangs train off the tracks and into the city streets.
+The gang plays around the railyard until Joe and Mickey get them kicked out for taking an engine for a joyride.
+The kids try to play with Toughy and his train but are rebuffed, so they build their own railroad instead.
+When the girls leave Toughy for the gang's railroad, a jealous Toughy runs the gang's train off the tracks and into the city streets.